dangrie158/email-categorization-thesis/source/15_chapter_7.md

 | **Total** | **21,571** |
 Table: Size of the mail corpus by label {#tbl:mailcorpus-sizes}

 [Figure @fig:mail-article-sizes] shows a histogram of the length of ~98.8% of the emails in the corpus, where emails with a length of over 1000 words were filtered out.
-Compared to the news articles, the average email length is much shorter with ~202 words compared to ~458 words for the news articles (see [figure @fig:articlesize]).
+Compared to the news articles, the average email length is much shorter with ~202 words compared to ~458 words for the news articles (see [Figure @fig:articlesize]).

 ![Histogram of the length of emails in the corpus](source/figures/mail_article_size.pdf "EMail lengths in the Corpus Histogram"){width=100% #fig:mail-article-sizes}